System Design Space

 Length: 376 pages

-Resilience patterns from Michael Nygard: timeouts, circuit breakers, bulkheads and protection against cascade failures.
+Resilience patterns from Michael Nygard: timeouts, circuit breakers, bulkheads, load shedding, and protection against cascading failures.

 Original